gcebolla/Cyclistic/README.md

    ```bash
    git clone https://github.com/gcebolla/Cyclistic.git
    ```
-2. Navigate to the cloned repository folder and open "cyclistic.Rmd" in **RStudio**.
+2. Navigate to the cloned repository folder and open [cyclistic.Rmd](https://github.com/gcebolla/Cyclistic/blob/main/data/cyclistic.Rmd) in **RStudio**.
 3. Knit the RMarkdown file to generate the HTML output:
    - Click the **Knit** button in RStudio.
    - Or run the following command in R:
      ```r
      rmarkdown::render("cyclistic.Rmd")
      ```
- 4. This will generate **cyclistic.html**, containing the analysis results and visualizations.
+ 4. This will generate [cyclistic.html](https://github.com/gcebolla/Cyclistic/blob/main/data/cyclistic.html), containing the analysis results and visualizations.

 ---

 ## **Final Report & Insights**
 You can view the case study online at:
 - [View Final Report & Insights](https://gcebolla.github.io/Cyclistic-Case-Study/cyclistic.html)
+- Alternatively, you can download and open [cyclistic.html](https://github.com/gcebolla/Cyclistic/blob/main/data/cyclistic.html) in a browser.
 ---

 ## **License**